 If we conflate computing and thinking, we might erroneously lean on computational solutions for problems that require abstract thinking that only humans are capable of.
 Or, we might undervalue human cognitive contributions that can't be replicated computationally, which has an extraordinarily high opportunity cost.

-Our position prioritizes Human Agency while recognizing that Artifical Intelligence represents a massive opportunity to bridge gaps in society.
+Our position prioritizes Human Agency while recognizing that Artificial Intelligence represents a massive opportunity to bridge gaps in society.

 Features:

-- Version Spine: A visual map to navigate and depict the evolution of ideas, this serves a functional time machine by managing the iterative nature of writing and thought development.
+- Version Spine for Drafts: A visual map to navigate and manage the evolution of ideas, this serves a functional time machine for the continuous and branching nature of writing.

-- Output Versatility: With native support for PDF's, JSON, Markdown, DOCX, HTML and TXT files, Paradox is a single platform covering most modern writing use cases.
+- Multi-export: With native support for PDFs, JSON, Markdown, DOCX, HTML and TXT files, and integrations for Dropbox, Google Drive and Ghost, Paradox is a single platform covering most modern writing use cases.